Distributional Robustness Bounds Generalization Errors: Introduction

-The notations used in this paper are listed in Table \ref{tab:notation}.
-Section \ref{sec:prelimilary} reviews preliminaries that are necessary to understand this paper.
-Section \ref{sec:main-results} displays the main results.
-Conclusions in Section \ref{sec:conclusion} complete this paper.
+The notations are listed in Table \ref{tab:notation}.
+Technical preliminaries (e.g., the theory of min-max DRO and the concepts of generalization errors) are put in Appendix \ref{append:prelimilary}.
+Section \ref{sec:main-results} presents the main results and the concrete illustrating examples.
+Discussions and conclusions in Section \ref{sec:conclusion} complete this paper.